DragPoser: Motion Reconstruction from Variable Sparse Tracking Signals via Latent Space Optimization: Experiments and Evaluation

-We also experimented with further reducing the input signals to four sensors placed in the head, hands and hip.
-This is a highly challenging scenario for leg pose reconstruction.
-In this context, DragPoser exhibits a slight advantage over AvatarPoser in positional and rotational errors, however, with a slightly higher \emph{Velocity Error}.
-It is important to note that, despite the reduced sensor count, DragPoser continues to maintain high end-effector accuracy (in this case, we take into account only the four sensors).
-However, when only three sensors are used, removing the hip sensor, DragPoser struggles to achieve the pose quality seen in AvatarPoser.
-On the other hand, when the three sensors are placed on the hip and hands, DragPoser attains comparable results to AvatarPoser when robust constraints are incorporated.
-We attribute this limitation in our method to the absence of a dedicated component for global position prediction.
-As a result, when no hip sensor is available, the method optimizes the outcome solely based on the provided sensors and the Temporal Predictor, which is proved to be insufficient for achieving accurate global positioning.
+However, when only three sensors are used, and the hip sensor is removed, DragPoser struggles to achieve the pose quality seen in AvatarPoser and HuMoR.
+On the other hand, when the three sensors are placed on the hip and hands, DragPoser attains comparable results to AvatarPoser and HuMoR when robust constraints are incorporated.
+We attribute this limitation in our method to the absence of a dedicated component for global position prediction in the case of AvatarPoser, and not optimizing at a sequence level such as HuMoR.
+However, we decided to prioritize frame-to-frame prediction to use our method in an online prediction setting.
+As a result, when no hip sensor is available, the method optimizes the outcome solely based on the provided sensors and the Temporal Predictor, which proved insufficient for achieving accurate global positioning.
 To address this, we dynamically introduce losses, such as enforcing proximity of the feet to the floor and minimizing the distance between hip and head ground projections.
 While this adaptability highlights DragPoser's capability to swiftly integrate new constraints, it also emphasizes the ongoing challenge of achieving precise global position accuracy without a hip sensor.

 In summary, our findings demonstrate that DragPoser achieves state-of-the-art performance across diverse end-effector scenarios and excels in pose reconstruction, particularly when high end-effector accuracy is crucial.
-In addition, DragPoser proves to be the most flexible method concerning input configuration and robustness to occlusions and sensor malfunctions, as indicated in Table~\ref{tab:eval:sensors}.
+In addition, DragPoser proves to be a flexible method concerning input configuration and robustness to occlusions and sensor malfunctions, as indicated in Table~\ref{tab:eval:sensors}.